AuditoreCode/AuditoreCode/README.md

-👋 Hi, I’m Pio Ezin,
+👋 Hi Everyone, I’m Pio Ezin.

 I’m actually fianl year undergrad student at Universite de Sherbrooke in Quebec.
 I’m  very passionate about statistical physics, complex systems and finance and I currently learning about it.
+In my page, you can see some projects I'm curently working on.

+Hope that will be usefull for you

 <!---